 I wouldn’t say they’re psyched to go outside on the rare days that it snowed in town, but we usually tried to keep a clear path for them in the yard.

-We have a great coop that came with storm panels to keep the wind and rain out, and the heated water bowl we used all season long worked very well.
-We had no supplemental heating in the coop and found no need for it, despite lows in the teens.
+We have a great chicken coop that came with storm panels to keep the wind and rain out, and the heated water bowl we used all season long worked very well.
+We had no heating in the coop and found no need for it, despite lows in the teens.

 3. What happened to your pugs?

 She was 14 years old.
 Up until the week before her death, she was full of spunk and was such a happy little pug.

 I know of no other dog that traveled and camped as much as she did (11 states in 5 months during the making of The New Camp Cookbook!) and brought so many smiles to people’s faces along the way as she co-navigated the road with Chinki by her side.

 Chinki passed away in her sleep in March 2018 at the ripe old age of 16.
 She had gotten to the point where she was primarily blind, lame in her hind legs, and anxious whenever we left her alone at home, so we brought her everywhere with us—including the days we went snowboarding.

-After a long and amazing life, we have no doubt she’s romping happily with all of her departed sisters (including Gisele and Kimora) with a bottomless supply of pork shank bones at her disposal.
+After a long and amazing life, we have no doubt she’s romping happily with all of her departed sisters (including Gisele, Kimora, and Iman) with a bottomless supply of pork shank bones at her disposal.